jake-bestland/python-Phase_10-game/README.md

 >> after discarding, the wild cards will be sorted into the correct position of the completed phase.
 <br>

-- An incomplete or invalid phase will return cards back into the player's hand.
+- **An incomplete or invalid phase will return cards back into the player's hand**

 <p>
   <img src="./images/assets/Invalid_phase.gif" alt"invalid_phase" width="650"/>